datacarpentry/sql-ecology-lesson/episodes/02-sql-aggregation.md

     WHERE year = 2000 AND (month > 4 AND month < 10);

 But we don't want to have to type that every time we want to ask a question about that particular subset of data.
-Let's create a view:
+Hence, we can benefit from a view:

     CREATE VIEW summer_2000 AS
     SELECT *